 “I did not want eyelashes that could fan satay”

-From the start Angela assured me that the synthetic eyelashes were to be applied strand by strand onto my own eyelashes with a gentle glue and not applied directly onto my eyelids.
-So even when you looked into the mirror with your chin tilted towards it, the eyelash extensions would look like they have sprung from your eyelids.
-And even if they were to fall away — and they were expected to — they would fall away strand by strand like how your own eyelashes would fall, so you would not look like you were missing clumps of your eyelashes at any time.
+From the start Angela assured me that the synthetic eyelashes are to be applied strand by strand onto my own eyelashes with a gentle glue and not applied directly onto my eyelids.
+So even when you look into the mirror with your chin tilted towards it, the eyelash extensions would look like they have sprung from your eyelids.
+And even if they are to fall away — and they are expected to — they would fall away strand by strand like how your own eyelashes would fall, so you would not look like you are missing clumps of your eyelashes at any time.

 The procedure for the “Glamorous” look took about an hour; more elaborate eyelash designs could take up to 1.5 hours.
 It was a little ticklish at first but after approving Angela’s work at 40 percent completion, I fell asleep.